Here are the food rules you have to follow:

 2. When trying to choose between one thing and another, choose BOTH — just do so in moderation.
 If you’re constantly fighting against what you really want you can’t win.
 Stop fighting, savor your food and enjoy your life.
 Balance is a beautiful thing; it is just another way of saying “have your cake and eat it, too.”

 3. Eat real food.
-The kind that doesn’t have a list of un-pronouncable ingredients.
+The kind that doesn’t have a list of unpronounceable ingredients.
 Pay attention to the food you eat — it’s the single best way to control your health.

 4. Don’t follow diets — they will make you unhappy.
 I know, I know — some people lose weight on diets.
 But most gain it all back.
 The truth that no one wants to hear is this: eat real food in sensible portions and exercise often and you’ll be pretty healthy.
 I say this as someone who has lost 70lbs over the last 10 years and is still a solid 20 away from what professionals would call my “goal weight.”
 I’m healthy, I’m happy and I don’t subscribe to any particular “diet” — I am not vegan or vegetarian or paleo or low-carb or Atkins — my food just doesn’t fit neatly into any of those boxes.
-Over time I’ve discovered a way of cooking and eating that is right for me — it’s a hodgepodge of foods that make me feel healthy, happy and full.
-For instance, I love yogurt, feta cheese and creme fraiche but I don’t drink cow’s milk — I prefer almond milk.
-I’m not a big steak eater but I always have bacon and prosciutto on hand.
-It’s been years since I’ve used regular white sugar in my kitchen — I prefer the complex flavor of unrefined options like honey, maple syrup and muscavado sugar as my sweeteners.
-I love whole grains because they taste nutty, complex and delicious — particularly when tucked in a loaf of homemade bread.
-I love olive oil and butter equally — don’t ask me to choose — I refuse to make that Sophie’s Choice.
+Over time I’ve discovered a way of cooking and eating that is right for me — foods that keep my gut healthy and my brain happy.
+Foods that strike the right balance of healthy and tasty.
+For instance, I love yogurt but I don’t drink cow’s milk — I prefer almond milk.
+I’m not a big steak eater but I don’t mind a bit of sustainably-raised pork fat in a pot of braised beans.
+It’s been years since I’ve used regular white sugar in my kitchen — I prefer the complex flavor of unrefined options like honey, maple syrup and coconut sugar as my sweeteners.
+I love whole grains because they taste nutty and complex, AND they bring a ton of fiber to the party.
+I use olive oil, coconut oil and grass-fed butter in equal measure — each have their virtues.

 5. Use the kitchen as your playground.
 Don’t take yourself or your food too seriously.
 Have fun deconstructing a recipe, learning a new skill, getting strange ingredients at the store and experimenting at home, using your friends and family as guinea pigs.
 I see my kitchen as part studio, part playground and a place where anything is possible.
 I hope this blog will inspire you to join me in the kitchen more often.
 I think we would all be happier and healthier people if we cooked more and shared meals more often.